Your First Appointment: What to Expect

-The Gastric Cancer Center is committed to single-day evaluations of patients, incorporating all the resources available for diagnosis, research and the medical plan, to create the optimal treatment for each patient.
+The Johns Hopkins Center for Stomach Cancer Care is committed to single-day evaluations of patients, incorporating all the resources available for diagnosis, research and the medical plan, to create the optimal treatment for each patient.

 The surgical oncologist is the first physician you will meet, usually followed by the medical oncologist, who is often the primary medical provider for the duration of your treatment.
 This doctor will also help manage your pain and other medical needs associated with treatment.

 Patients should make sure they bring the following to their first appointment at the Center for Stomach Cancer Care:

 - Radiology images (on CD) and reports